macloo/github-howto-and-github-desktop/start_a_new_repo/README.md

 10. To upload the file &mdash; and your new repo &mdash; you must click the black bar at top right inside the app window, which says: “Publish.”
 After publishing the first time, in the future this bar will say either “Push origin” or “Fetch origin.”

-Now open [GitHub.com](https://github.com/) in your web browser.
+11. Now open [GitHub.com](https://github.com/) in your web browser.
 If you’re not signed in, sign in.
-Go to your repositories (there's a menu on the far right side), and you should see your new repo on your own Repositories page.
+Go to “Your Repositories” (there's a menu on the far right side), and you should see your new repo on your own repositories page.

 <img src="../images/app_top_bar.png" alt="Screenshot of black bar at top of GitHub Desktop app" width=723>